 Government is still committed to the recommendation, first made in the 2001 GFSM, to use accrual accounting for government financial statements.
 This commitment will be fulfilled when the integrated financial management system, which is based on accrual accounting principles, is fully implemented.
-Until then, budget data continues to be presented on a cash basis.
-This means that the transaction is recorded when the cash flow occurs, so it does not match the timing of the underlying economic event.
-In some cases, modified cash principles are applied.
-These include recording expenditure at the time of recording the transaction in the cash book (when the transaction is processed in the financial system and the payment is issued) and accruing interest on some types of government debt (zero-coupon bonds).
+Until then, budget data continues to be presented on the modified cash basis.
+This means that the transaction is recorded when the cash flow occurs, which does not necessarily match the timing of the underlying economic event.
+In some cases,

-&lt;sup>1 Consisting of national and provincial government, social security funds and public entities.
+1 Consisting of national and provincial government, social security funds and public entities.

-&lt;sup>2 International Monetary Fund.
+2 International Monetary Fund.
 2014.
 Government Finance Statistics Manual.
 Washington, D.C.: International Monetary Fund.

-&lt;sup>2 United Nations.
+3 United Nations.
 2008.
 System of National Accounts.
 Brussels, Luxembourg, New York, Paris, Washington, D.C.
-Inter- Secretariat Working Group on National Accounts.
+Inter-Secretariat Working Group on National Accounts.